Italy

 On 14 September, the 4o Stormo continued to protect the ground forces.
 A mixed formation of 23 CR.42s from the 9o Gruppo commanded by Maggiore Ernesto Botto with 15 CR.42s from the 10o Gruppo as high cover, took off at 10:25.
 At 11:00, over Sollum some 10o Gruppo pilots discovered a formation of four Bristol Blenheims.
 They attacked and claimed one shot down in flames.
 The bomber was credited as a shared to the whole formation from the 10o Gruppo (Tenente Giovanni Guiducci, Sottotenente Luigi Prati, Tenente Franco Lucchini and Sergente Bruno Bortoletti of the 90a Squadriglia and Maggiore Carlo Romagnoli, Capitano Giuseppe D’Agostinis, Sottotenente Andrea Dalla Pasqua, Sottotenente Ruggero Caporali, Sottotenente Carlo Albertini and Sergente Maggiore Leonardo Ferrulli of the 91a Squadriglia and Capitano Luigi Monti, Capitano Vincenzo Vanni, Tenente Aurili, Tenente Paolo Berti and Sergente Domenico Santonocito of the 84a Squadriglia).

 This clam can’t be verified with RAF records.
 The only known British actions for the day were a couple of afternoon bomber raids.
 Four Blenheims of 55 Squadron with others from 211 Squadron were ordered to attack Italian troops in the Sollum area in the first afternoon.
-The 55 Squadron quartet returned at 16:45 without suffering losses.
+The 55 Squadron quartet came back at 16:45 without suffering losses.
 Its pilots reported slight and ineffective AA fire and the presence of Italian fighters (but no interception occurred).
 Eight machines of 211 Squadron led by Gordon-Finalyson also attacked, claiming many hits in the target area.
-However no Italian fighters were seen and all the bombers were back at around 17:10.
+However, no Italian fighters were seen and all the bombers were back at around 17:10.

 On 17 September, Sottotenente Riccardo Vaccari (97a Squadriglia) flew a night patrol from El Adem in the Sidi el Barrani area.
 During this mission, thanks to the moonlight, he discovered a British naval formation steaming north-east of Sollum.
 Returning to El Adem he gave the alarm and two S.79s torpedo-bombers flown by Tenente Carlo Emanuele Buscaglia ("278-3" with the crew of Tenente Carlo Copello, Aviere Scelto motorista Neroni and Primo Aviere Marconista Giuseppe Dondi) and Tenente Guido Robone (“278-1”; with the crew of Sergente Deodato, Tenente di Vascello Osservatore Marazio, Primo aviere Marconista Mauri and Primo Aviere Motorista Sabatini) of the 278a Squadriglia Autonoma Aerosiluranti took off at 21:55.